Analysing Political Acceptability of Reforms Among National Policymakers

 Learn more in the full report.

-* Gergő Illés, Zofia Kostrzewa, Giulia Papapietro, Benedetta Locatelli & Viktória Musilová for their contribution in the field work and research undertaken for this report.
+* we would like to express our special appreciation to our trainees Gergő Illés, Zofia Kostrzewa, Giulia Papapietro, Benedetta Locatelli & Viktória Musilová for their contribution in the field work and research undertaken for this report.